We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Colonoscopies require more prep work

 Colonoscopies are the gold standard for testing for colon cancer, but they’re also considered a hassle for a few reasons.
-They generally require unpleasant prep work, diet or medication restrictions, time off from work or school, and of course, while they’re not painful, they can be uncomfortable.
+They generally require unpleasant prep work, diet or medication restrictions, and time off from work or school.
+And of course, while they’re not painful, they can be uncomfortable.

 FITs must be done more frequently than colonoscopies

-Although research shows FIT is nearly as effective as colonoscopies, one drawback is that you must do it yearly to detect colorectal cancer.
-This is much more frequent than the even more accurate, albeit uncomfortable colonoscopies.
+Although 2019 research shows FIT is nearly as effective as colonoscopies, one drawback is that you must do it yearly to detect colorectal cancer.
+This is much more frequent than the even more accurate, though uncomfortable, colonoscopies.

-Colonoscopies are more accurate and a better choice for patients at high risk
+Colonoscopies are more accurate and a better choice if you’re at high risk

-Those at high risk for colon cancer — including those with a family history, prior colon cancer diagnoses, or history of inflammatory bowel disease, as well as other known risk factors — should get a colonoscopy.
+Those at high risk of colon cancer — including those with a family history, prior colon cancer diagnoses, or history of IBD, as well as other known risk factors — should get a colonoscopy.

-Although colonoscopies, like most procedures, have a few risks, the American Society for Gastrointestinal Endoscopy reports that the risks are fewer than three serious complications for every 1,000 procedures performed on people with an average risk of colorectal cancer.
+Colonoscopies, like most procedures, have a few risks.
+A 2011 report from the American Society for Gastrointestinal Endoscopy states that there are fewer than 3 serious complications for every 1,000 procedures performed on people with an average risk of colorectal cancer, and a follow-up review from 2019 found that the level of risk had stayed the same over time.

 Is an at-home FIT accurate?